 Wrap Your Head Around It

 Everybody may know it, but like so much conventional wisdom in audio, it’s demonstrably untrue and we’re having none of it.
+(More on the often misunderstood subject of the putative superiority of 1S stampers.)

 A Truly Dismal Track Record

-I put not an ounce of stock in Fremer’s conviction that he has a good sounding 1A copy; let’s face it, his track record is just plain dismal when it comes to picking good sounding pressings.
+I put not an ounce of stock in Fremer’s conviction that he has a good sounding 1A copy; let’s face it, his track record is dismal when it comes to picking good sounding pressings.
 However, if you pick up some 1A pressings and like the sound, by all means you should pursue them.
 AND, if you pick up some bad sounding pressings you should STILL pursue them.
 You may find one that blows your mind, and you can’t find the one that blows your mind unless you buy it and play it, right?